 Before you can begin tracking your marketing channels, you need to identify two things:

 What do you want to achieve with your marketing efforts?
 Answering this question can help you get content analytics to focus on.
 The idea is to spend less time gathering data across the board and improve your performance according to your objectives.
+For example, if you hire a local internet marketing agency that specializes in organic search engine optimization (SEO), paid search engine marketing (SEM & PPC), local search SEO, and more, you need to have clearly defined goals for each.

 Your key metrics (or Key Performance Indicators, otherwise known as KPIs) should be directly related to your desired outcome.
 There should be some business value that you want to generate with your marketing strategy.